FrPSUG/LogManagement/README.md

 * Log during script runtime
 * Performance aspects to keep in mind
    * High volume of write to disk
-   * Support to write to same file, or retries
+   * Support for multiple write at the same time to same file (add retries too ?)
-   * Possibly support parallel threads
-   * Write to share

 ## Requirements